 Before coming to Loyola, she was a visiting professor at Pomona College and UCLA where she taught general as well as physical chemistry and upper-level labs.
 She earned a Ph.D. in physical chemistry with Don McClure at Princeton University in 1986.
 Muhlenberg College, her undergraduate alma mater, awarded her summa cum laude and Phi Beta Kappa honors.

 Two of her former research students have completed graduate work with members of the National Academy of Sciences.
 Three others have done summer research at the University of Zurich.
 Three of Loyola’s Goldwater Scholars have done original research with Koplitz.
-Several have studied medicine in prestigious programs including Stanford MD/PhD, Columbia Med, Johns Hopkins, and Tulane Early Acceptance.
+Several have studied medicine in prestigious programs including Stanford MD/PhD, Columbia Med, Johns Hopkins, and Tulane.

-During her twenty-five-year tenure at Loyola, Koplitz has taught twenty different courses in chemistry for science majors and non-science majors alike, though she is most well known for teaching General Chemistry for freshmen science majors.
-She co-authored two solutions manuals for a general chemistry textbook with colleague Thomas Spence in 2005.
+During her twenty-seven-year tenure at Loyola, Koplitz has taught twenty different courses in chemistry for science majors and non-science majors alike, though she is most well known for teaching General Chemistry for freshmen science majors.
 Her husband, Brent Koplitz, is chairman of the Department of Chemistry at Tulane University.